pishoyg/coptic/README.md

    the data to Drive.
 Include your Drive credentials and local paths and the like.**

-1. **Produce a version of the dictionary that is sorted alphabetically.**

-   This will make it significantly easier for someone to copy Dawoud's page numbers.

 1. Document the content of `secrets.sh`.
 Make it possible for someone to take over.